 The church calendar has 6 liturgical seasons each with its own flavor and nuance.
-The Lenten season is an opportunity to remember the end point of our existence – to reflect on why we are here at this time, sharing the world with this particular generation.
-For 40 days we step towards the summit of who we are becoming, we are one year older as Christians having collectively celebrated our birthday on Ash Wednesday, and renew our vows as being children of God.
+The Lenten season is an opportunity to remember the end point of our existence.We can reflect on why we are here at this time, sharing the world with this particular generation.
+For 40 days we step towards the summit of who we are becoming, we are one year older.
+Christians renew themselves by collectively celebrating our birthday on Ash Wednesday, and renew our vows as being children of God.

 God does not Force Us

 The character of God does not force us to drink from the well of life, walk the path of freedom, or take on a life of prayer.
-God does not demand we build communities of love and inclusion, 0r journey in the desert to voluntarily learn the spiritual life.
+God does not demand we build communities of love and inclusion.
+Each of us takes a journey in the desert to voluntarily learn the spiritual life.
 God does not insist we look into our neighbor’s eyes with compassion and understanding, or gaze into a pool of water and see the beginning of creation.
 God does NOT demand we see ourselves as loved without question.

 Lent IS a time to ask ourselves, “How separate am I from my true self?”
 What is keeping me from doing our best at forgiving when we stopped burdening one another of past judgments and the isolation it brings.

 “Faith dares the soul to go farther than it can see.” – William Newton Clark

 During one of my early icon painting workshops everyone had left and I was left alone at the end of class feeling my interior conversation was not finished.
 Suddenly something split open, as if some entity had entered behind me.
 A new body was sitting right inside me.
 I waited still as stone thinking, who is this?